raspberrypilearning/install-python-packages/en/step_3.md

 ![Mu IDE](images/mu.png)

 The current release of [Mu](https://codewith.mu) contains a "pre-installed" set of common modules.
-You cannot be used to install any additional packages.
+You cannot install any additional packages.

 The [alpha release of Mu](https://codewith.mu/en/download) includes a tool for installing "Third Party Packages" from [PyPI](https://pypi.org).
 The majority of modules should be supported.